 Step 5: Test it before service

 Have one staff member join the queue as a test guest, then seat them.
 Walk through the full flow: join, wait, notify, seat.
 Make sure the text arrives and the queue updates correctly.
-This prevents any surprises during a real service.
+This prevents surprises during a real service.

-- Outside the entrance: Catches guests before they walk in.
-Reduces door crowding immediately.
+| Outside the entrance | Catches guests before they walk in; reduces door crowding immediately |

-- Table tent at the host stand: Catches anyone who missed the door sign.
+| Host stand table tent | Catches anyone who missed the door sign |

-- Instagram bio or Stories: Worth adding if you have an active following.
+| Instagram bio or Stories | Worth adding if you have an active following |

 What to do in your first week